 You are most likely to get pregnant if you have sex around the time of ovulation.
 Ovulation is when an egg is released from the ovary, and it usually occurs about 14 days after the start of your last period.
 Many women have unpredictable ovulation or may have spotting at the time of ovulation, which could be confused with a period.

 Plus, sperm can live in a vagina for up to five days.
 Yup, five days.
 So if an egg comes around at any point during that time, you could become pregnant.

 If you have had penile-vaginal sex without contraception and you don’t want to get pregnant, consider Emergency Contraception (such as Plan B, ella, Plan B One Step or a Copper IUD).
 Many of these are available at most pharmacies over the counter and are pretty darn effective for up to 5 days after unprotected sex.

 There are more reliable methods of contraception than Emergency Contraception.
 We encourage you to speak with your pharmacist or medical provider about contraception options that might work for you.

 Are other people having sex on their period?

 Based on the number of folks who are reading this blog article – yup.
 But really, it doesn’t matter if other folks are doing it or not.
-Having sex during menstruation is a personal decision, so we cannot stress enough–talk with your partner to see how they feel.
+Having sex during menstruation is a personal decision, so we again emphasize that you should talk with your partner to see how they feel.
 If nothing else it can be another opportunity to get to know your partner and their likes, dislikes and comfort level.

 This article has been edited for clarity and updated formatting since it’s original publishing date.